 8. Population, Development and Labour Economics

-Each year we will distribute a limited Number of Awards among the accepted fellows.
-However, due to limited funds, we encourage students to apply for a variety of other programmes.
-For more information, you can visit The grants pages of the university website.
+Each year we will distribute a limited number of scholarships among the accepted fellows.
+However, due to limited funds, we encourage students to apply for a variety of other scholarships.
+For more information, you can visit the scholarships pages of the university website.
 You can also check for grants and scholarships at www.studinholland.nl

 If you do not receive a scholarship from UNU, or from another funding agency, we will ask for proof of sufficient funding before accepting you on to the program.
 The basic cost of living in the table below is around 1000 euro per month.
 We will ask you to indicate to us how you will fund your 36 months of enrollment in the program, as part of the acceptance requirement.
 You will not need to include this proof in your application; we will contact you in case we need the information.